Unitarian Univeralist Village Church

 UUs have widely divergent concepts of God.
 Some espouse belief in God and others do not.
 Few Unitarian Universalists believe in an anthropomorphic God, tending instead toward concepts such as Nature, Love, or Spirit of Life.
 Some UUs do not find the term God useful.
 Rarely do Unitarian Universalists ascribe gender to God, but when they do, they may deliberately use a variety of gender formulations: for example, Mother-Father God.

-Unitarian Univeralist Village Church Photo Gallery
+Unitarian Univeralist Village Church Photos

 Leadership